sdmx-twg/vtl/v2.2/docs/reference_manual/vtl_dl_rulesets/hierarchical_rulesets.rst

-If a Hierarchical Ruleset is used for validation, all the possible Relations (**=**, **>**, **>=**, **<**, **<=**) are evaluated (provided that the leftCondition is TRUE and taking into account only right-side Code Items whose rightCondition is **true**).
+If a Hierarchical Ruleset is used for validation, all the possible Relations (**=**, **>**, **>=**, **<**, **<=**) are evaluated (provided that the leftCondition is **true** and taking into account only right-side Code Items whose rightCondition is **true**).
 The Rules are evaluated independently.
 Both the Code Items of the left and right members of the Relations are expected to belong to and taken from the input Data Set